 What the test involves and the results

-There is now a brand of lateral flow test (LFT) called Acon Flowflex.
-This new brand of LFT still come in packs of 7 tests, and still needs to be done twice a week.
+There are now 2 new brands of lateral flow test (LFT) available, Acon Flowflex (blue and white pack) and Orient Gene (green and white pack).
+Both brands of LFT still come in packs of 7 tests, and still need to be performed twice a week.

-Step by step video guide to COVID 19 self-testing
+Step by step video guide to Orient Gene COVID 19 self-testing

 If you test negative